Milk kefir - probiotic living food for long-life

 Kefir is unlike most other dairy products because it is easily digestible and contains little sugar (lactose), especially if you let it ferment for a longer period.
 The proteins in the milk are also broken down, and are virtually in a pre-digested state.
 I drink it on its own, as a meal in itself, and a source of protein.
 Some people combine it with fruit or muesli, or use it to make a smoothie.
 The whey makes a great starter for sourdough breads, cakes, and all forms of baking.
 If, like most people, you have a damaged digestive system, a glass of kefir is a magic soothing and healing product.
 You may find that during the hours after drinking it, your stomach feels settled and stable.

-Unlike yogurt, kefir contains around thirty strains of bacteria and yeast, mostly including lactobacillus bacteria.
+Unlike yogurt, kefir contains around thirty strains of bacteria and yeast, mostly including Lactobacillus bacteria.
 The culture comes in little translucent balls called grains, though these grains have nothing to do with any kind of cereal.
 They are a complex bio-matrix structure of soluble gel-polysaccharide, organic acids, yeasts and bacteria.
 This polysaccharide called Kefiran is made from two mono-saccharides, glucose and galactose in almost equal proportions.
 Kefiran has anti-tumour properties, preventing the development of metastasis.
 It is an anti-inflammatory and is an excellent stimulant for your immune system.
 The grains produce their own antibiotics.
 Kefir is rich in minerals and vitamins, particularly the B group, and vitamin K2.
-Kefir slows the ageing process and has many healing properties, helping with heart and artery disease, lowering cholesterol levels and regulating hypertension / blood pressure.
-It assists your digestive system, healing the liver, kidneys, spleen, pancreas, gall bladder and stomach ulcers, and soothing your digestive and urinary tracts.
+Kefir slows the aging process and has many healing properties, helping with heart and artery disease, improving cholesterol levels and regulating hypertension / blood pressure.
+It assists your digestive system, healing the liver, kidneys, spleen, pancreas, gallbladder and stomach ulcers, and soothing your digestive and urinary tracts.

-How to make kefir: put 1-2 tablespoons of kefir grains in 1 cup (250 ml) of milk, and leave it to ferment for 12-48 hours at a temperature of 18-30C.
+How to make kefir: put 1-2 tablespoons of milk kefir grains in 1 cup (250 ml) of milk, and leave it to ferment for 12-48 hours at a temperature of 18-30C.
 It needs a longer period with less kefir grains or lower temperatures.
 At first the milk thickens, then it starts to set.
 Next, it separates into curds and whey.
 You can eat it at whatever stage you like.

 Do not keep your kefir in a metal container like copper, iron or aluminium.
 Preferably store it in a glass or ceramic container.